Can we avoid doubts?

 Socrates: to stay humble.
 The ant is arrogant because it thinks it is right.

 Gottfried: it is undoubtedly more its character than its certainties.
 Each one of us, once we believe we have found the solution, we stick to it.
 It allows for different ways of life and different solutions.
 The cicada prefers more freedom, the ant more security.
 They are, however, both in the truth because by persevering, they see the fruits of their attitude.
 Like us.
-But Mr. Baton, please let’s stop talking about ants and cicadas; it makes me hungry and I haven’t had lunch yet.
+But Mr. Stick, please let’s stop talking about ants and cicadas; it makes me hungry and I haven’t had lunch yet.

 Socrates: then I leave you, Mr. Bird; I will think about what you told me.